 SWOT wanted to better understand how chemicals entering the ocean might be altering the health of sea turtles as representatives of the local ocean habitat.
 This is important because according to the American Chemical Society, an estimated 15,000 new chemicals are registered daily (thats one every 6 seconds).
 This makes understanding each chemical’s environmental and health implications to the fullest extent nearly impossible.
 As new chemicals are created, they can enter the ocean through water runoff, plastic and material pollution, as well as through other avenues.

 Interestingly, many of the chemicals that were identified were those that had been newly approved for use.
 However, because of the lack of information regarding their effects to the environment, the SWOT researchers face a new challenge of understanding exactly how chemicals are causing certain health complications in sea turtles.
-For example, the researchers tested the sediment in “near-to-shore” sea turtle environments expecting to find the same levels of chemical pollutants (that were also found in turtle blood); however, the sediment samples showed only trace levels.
-This suggests further research is needed into exactly how/where the turtles are ingesting the chemicals from.
+For example, the researchers tested the sediment in “near-to-shore” sea turtle environments expecting to find the same levels of chemical pollutants also found in turtle blood.
+However, the sediment samples showed only trace levels.
+This suggests further research is needed into identifying exactly where the turtles are ingesting the dangerous chemicals.

-While researchers continue to investigate various diseases in sea turtles – here are a few examples of ones currently documented:
+While researchers at SWOT continue to investigate various diseases in sea turtles – here are several that they have documented:

-If you would like to know more about what research SWOT is doing for sea turtle wellness around the world, check out the their Website.
+If you would like to know more about the research SWOT is doing for sea turtle wellness, check out the their website.

 Also, I encourage you to get to know more about what you can do to prevent ocean pollution by checking out this article by National Geographic – or by following these few easy steps:

 Thank you for reading!
 You make the difference.

 I have officially launched BrittFit – my new online health and fitness business!
 Now I am sure some of you might be wondering why I would feature BrittFit on a conservation based website.